zaidqureshi2/Resume/resume.md

 ### Design

-- Website design skills using HTML5 and CSS3, including creating new stylesheets for existing websites as a hobby.
+- Website design skills using HTML5 and CSS3, including creating new style-sheets for existing websites as a hobby.
 - Use of Ionic Framework to develop a cross-platform application using web technologies.
 - Adobe Creative Suite experience, including extensive Photoshop skills.